-Apply today for a Michigan Clean Boats, Clean Waters grant
+Michigan Clean Boats, Clean Waters grant applications now open!

-New funding is available for aquatic invasive species outreach to boaters.
+$25,600 is available for passionate organizations dedicated to aquatic invasive species education.

 Calling all lake associations, watershed groups, non-profits and local and tribal units of government – we have great news!
 We have grant funding available to support your aquatic invasive species outreach efforts.
 This funding opportunity is for any organization dedicated to boater education about aquatic invasive species and the protection of Michigan’s waterways.